MT4 FOREX Trading Robot Tips

 PRESET FILES INSTALLATION:

-Preset files for EAs V3 Robots and higher are included in your robot's own download file.
+Preset files for EAs V3 Robots and higher are included in your robot's download file.

 1. How to Adjust the Money Management Settings with Preset Files and/or Compound Profits while the EA is Trading Live...